 When I was a new mommy I felt that it was much more important for me to be at home with my young children than it was to own a bigger home, eat organic foods, take regular vacations and drive a nice car.
 I don’t regret my time spent at home with my children or any of what we had to give up.
 In addition, I always had some form of income, albeit sometimes it was a very small amount, to supplement.

 Now that my children are older the material sacrifices are becoming greater.
 Our priorities are changing and before we know it we’ll be running out of time to take family vacations and have completely-unnecessary-but-totally-extravagant holidays.
 And did I mention that I have three very active boys, one of whom is an athlete?
 Yeah.
 You don’t want to know what that grocery bill looks like.

 What if You Were a Stay at Home Mom AND a Working Mom?

 Over my 14+ years as a parent I’ve juggled various lifestyles: I’ve been a stay at home mom and a work at home mom.
 I’ve worked part time from home and full time from home.
 I’ve worked part time outside of the home.
 I’ve worked full time outside of the home.
-Currently I work a full time job that allows me to work in the office part time and at home part time and I’m working on a couple of side businesses, as well.
+I’ve worked a full time job that allows me to work in the office part time and at home part time and I’m working on a couple of side businesses, as well.
 (And did I mention we homeschool?)